flatlandchurch/flatland-site-hugo/content/_index.md

         label: Sign Up Now
 ---

-Flatland is all about moving people to the center of God's kingdom.
-We do this by communicating the good news of Jesus and experiencing the presence and power of His Spirit.
+Flatland.
+Our name reflects our mission and our culture.
+We make the pathway to knowing God as flat and easy as possible.
+You'll also find that everyone is on level ground--we're all on this journey together--with Jesus as our Lord.
+If you want to move to the center of God's kingdom, there's something here for you.